AL-akhali/VacationRentalBooking_Laravel/README.md

 # 04 - Availability Calendar

 This branch introduces the **Availability Calendar** feature for each property.
-It allows hosts to control which dates are available for booking.
+It allows hosts to control which dates are available for booking, with a dynamic UI using Livewire.

 ---

 ## ✅ Objectives

-- Create a model and table for `PropertyAvailability`.
+- Create a model and migration for `PropertyAvailability`.
-- Define a relationship between `Property` and its availability dates.
-- Allow setting whether a property is available on a given day.
 - Seed 30 days of availability per property.
+- Set up Eloquent relationships.
+- Add a Livewire interface to manage available dates.

 ---